tswanson222/modnets/README.md

 	* Involves GLS estimation of a SUR time series model, as well as a concentration graph of the residuals.
 3. Multi-level moderated networks
 	* Uses one of two methods for estimation.
-	* First method is a two-step multilevel model, where fixed/random effects are estimated separately from between-subject effects
+	* One is a two-step multilevel model, where fixed/random effects are estimated separately from between-subject effects
-	* Second method uses a formal multilevel moderated vector autoregressive model with `lmer`
+	* The other uses a formal multilevel moderated vector autoregressive model with `lmer`

 The repository will be made accessible to download in R via `devtools` soon.